DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-parent-or-carer.md

 ## If you’re a carer

-You could be eligible for an Adult Dependants’ Grant of up to $misc_adultdependantsgrant_value$, depending on:
+You could be eligible for an Adult Dependants’ Grant of up to $finance_adultdependantsgrant_value$, depending on:

 * your household income
 * the adult dependant’s income